 This recreation operation is done by AEM internally and is transparent to the user and requires no intervention.
 However an administrator viewing the repository, for example, in CRXDE Lite would see these recreated versions within the content structure.

 When content is compared, the whole tree up to the page to compare is recreated in the following location:

 A cleanup task runs automatically to clean up this temporary content.

 Previously, in Classic UI, special development consideration had to be made to facilitate AEM diffing (such as using

 cq:text tag lib, or custom integrating the

 DiffService OSGi service into components).
 This is no longer needed for the new diff feature, since the diff occurs client-side via DOM comparison.

-However there are a number of limitations that need to be considered by the developer.
+However, there are some limitations that must be considered by the developer.

-This feature uses CSS classes that are not name spaced to the AEM Product.
-If other custom CSS classes or 3rd party CSS classes with the same names are included on the page, the display of the diff may be affected.
+This feature uses CSS classes that are not namespaced to the AEM Product.
+If other custom CSS classes or third-party CSS classes with the same names are included on the page, the display of the diff may be affected.